DamienIrving/teaching/swc-shell/windows.md

 MSysGit also doesn't come with `man` (the command for showing the manual for a given program), although this tends not be be a problem since the `--help` flag does much the same thing in most cases.

-Cygwin does something else that frequently causes confusion.
-By default, it interprets a path like `/home/vlad` to mean `C:\cygwin\home\vlad`, i.e., it acts as if `C:\cygwin` was the root of the filesystem.
-This is sometimes helpful, but if you are using an editor like Notepad, and want to save a file in what Cygwin thinks of as your home directory, you need to keep this translation in mind.